Omar507/100-days-of-code/log.md

 ### Day 4: January 9, 2017

 **Today's Progress**: Completed FCC's basic Javascript part.
-Started reading "You don't know JS: Up and Goind", and already finished the first chapter.
+Started reading "You don't know JS: Up and Going", and already finished the first chapter.
 Today I programmed a lot since I woke up earlier than usual.
 A total of 4 hours of programming.